snakeswiss/MPO-Guide/README.md

 - A compatible device (or a PC/smartphone for PPSSPP)
 - A PSP/PS Vita on CFW/HEN
 - A Memory Card large enough to store the games, save data, plugin and cheats (for PSP and PS Vita users)
+- [TempAR Plugin (Cheat Engine for PSP and PS Vita users)](https://www.mediafire.com/file/ltbbca0gn4xzzcd/temparpsp.7z/file) – A homebrew cheat plugin for PSP and Adrenaline that lets you enable cheats in-game.
+Obligatory for patche the games URL's and Binary check (MPO+)

   ![255621532-e58f0b04-8e7f-4201-bae5-1e66264820bc](https://github.com/user-attachments/assets/d523384d-4a41-410b-b1c3-6d56ee5e1a8a)